Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Formulation of problem

 The square brackets above denote the difference of the enclosed quantities between the bottom and top layers: $\left[f\right]\equiv f^{+}-f^{-}.$

 In the following, the density difference is assumed to be small.
-According to the Boussinesq approximation, this difference is important only for the gravity of fluids, which drives the flow, but has a negligible effect on the inertia of fluids.
+According to the Boussinesq approximation, this difference is important only for the gravity of fluids, which drives the flow, but not for the inertia of fluids.
 The problem is simplified further by using the total height $H$ and the characteristic gravity wave speed $C=\sqrt{2Hg[\rho]/\{\rho\}}$ as the length and velocity scales, and $H/C$ as the time scale.